RodrigoPFMG/PDS1/README.md

 # PDS1

-This repository contains assignments and exercises developed during the course **Programming and Systems Development 1** at the Federal University of Minas Gerais (UFMG).
+This repository contains assignments and exercises developed during the course **Programming and Systems Development 1** at the Federal University of Minas Gerais (UFMG), taken in the second semester of 2023.

 ## 📌 About the course
 The course covers the fundamentals of programming and software development, including: